 Outsourcing IT has been used by companies of all sizes for years, though recent research by analyst firm Ovum suggests this strategy dropped to its lowest level in a decade during 2012.

 The fact that the IT landscape seems to change on a daily basis could be the main reason for this dip, or perhaps it’s because firms in both the private and public sectors are spending less on IT services.

 However, the figures do not mean that outsourcing IT should be ignored.
-Opting for an IT outsource partner is great for giving you the peace of mind that someone is always on hand to service all of your workplace equipment – some even give you deals so you’re always assured of the most up-to-date software and hardware.
+Opting for an IT outsource partner is perfect for giving you the peace of mind that someone is always on hand to service all of your workplace equipment – some even offer you deals, so you’re always assured of the most up-to-date software and hardware.

 Just check that any IT outsource partner you choose has the correct insurances in place so that you are protected if they should accidentally damage any of your IT systems.
 Reviewing the service is also recommended, to ensure you always receive the best package no matter how much your company grows.